 In any company there are specific individual circumstances that on occasions will merit special treatment in a given year for a Director either to keep or look after the person, indeed no different than we may do for an employee.
-In the matrix of remuneration for Directors you will note the Company has given itself flexibility to deal with specific circumstances which may not even be able to be made public for confidentiality reasons of which there are many.
 However, bearing in mind the performance of the Company over the past twenty years and more and that the Directors' salaries are anything but excessive versus the norm of other PLCs, this is the Board's policy.

-Total shareholder return - unaudited
+Total shareholder return (TSR) - unaudited